 1. The Environmental Management and Monitoring Plan prepared under these Regulations and this Annex VII shall be:

 (a) bis.
-Prepared in accordance with the relevant Regulations, taking into account applicable Guidelines and Regional Environmental Management Plan, on the basis of Best Environmental Practice, Best Available Scientific Information, and Best Available Information; and
+Prepared in accordance with the relevant Regulations and Standard and Regional Environmental Management Plan, taking into consideration Guidelines, on the basis of Best Environmental Practice, Best Available Scientific Information, []; and

-(b) Verified by the report of independent competent persons appointed by the Authority. (b) Verified by the report of independent competent persons appointed by the Authority.
+(b) Verified by the report of independent experts persons appointed by the Authority.

 2.

-(k) Details of the proposed monitoring stations across the Contract Area, including the frequency of monitoring and data collection, the spatial and temporal arrangements for such monitoring and the justification for such arrangements, including how in situ validation of modelled results will be carried out. proposed monitoring stations should, at a minimum, include the monitoring stations used during mining tests carried out in the Exploration phase;
+(k) Details of the proposed monitoring stations across the Contract Area, including the frequency of monitoring and data collection, the spatial and temporal arrangements for such monitoring and the justification for such arrangements, including how in situ validation of modelled results will be carried out.
+Proposed monitoring stations should, at a minimum, include the monitoring stations used during Test Mining;

+[(o) bis: A description of a statistically sound comparison of the monitoring results collected within the Contractor’s IRZs and PRZs which compare the monitoring results with the baseline as well as between IRZs and PRZs to determine and quantify impacts and recovery of impacted areas.]

 Please indicate the rationale for the proposal.
 [150-word limit]